Datametri Logo

 "The Resilience of Brand Loyalty Against a Premium Price Compared to Competitors"

 Brand Equity is not an abstract measurement of love; it is the very money the customer pulls extra out of their wallet not to go to a competitor.
 BPTO analysis measures how long and against what magnitude of price difference (premium) your brand can resist competitors' price cuts.
-It doesn't ask consumers directly if they like the brand; it puts them in a realistic competitive scenario.
-The algorithm systematically drops competitor prices and step-by-step detects that critical "Tipping Point" where the customer abandons your brand.

 Which Questions Does This Analysis Answer?